hyperledger/indy-node/docs/source/requests.md

 ```

 Additional (optional) fields for write requests:

+- `endorser` (base58-encoded string, optional):
+    Identifier (DID) of an Endorser submitting a transaction on behalf of the original author (`identifier`) as base58-encoded string for 16 or 32 bit DID value.
+   If `endorser` is absent, then the author (`identifier`) plays the role of endorser and submits request by his own.
+   If `endorser` is present then the transaction must be multi-signed by the both author (`identifier`) and Endorser (`endorser`).

 - `taaAcceptance` (dict, optional):
             If transaction author agreement is set/enabled, then every transaction (write request) from Domain and plugins-added ledgers must include acceptance of the latest transaction author agreement.